Skip to main content

 • Summative – consists of an overall assessment of students’ learning, for the purposes of classification and certification, including:

-• the internal summative assessment at the end of every term is the responsibility of teachers, as well as school academic management and administrative bodies.
+• the internal summative assessment at the end of every term is the responsibility of the class council, on the recommendation of the teachers of the various subjects; and

 • external summative assessment, which is the responsibility of the respective Ministry of Education, Science and Innovation (MECI) services and bodies.